 One might think, OK, so window glass may be slightly concave, but its reflectance is so low, how much damage could it do?
 Yes, clear glass reflects only 3-5% solar per surface at normal incidence, but low-E coatings, which are designed to reflect as much infrared radiation as possible, increase that by an order of magnitude.
 Combine high reflectance with concavity and you have a solar concentrator.

-It seems that vinyl siding damage is the most common casualty of focused window reflections.
+Vinyl siding is a common casualty of focused window reflections.
 According to the aforementioned LBNL paper, PVC heat distortion can start at temperatures as low as 142°F and melting can occur as low as 160°F.

 An interesting case study, described in a technical service bulletin from Cardinal IG, involved grazing incidence reflections from a slightly concave clear glass window.
 These reflections illuminated siding oriented roughly perpendicular to the window with an irradiance of >1.8 kW/m2 (compared with 0.8 kW/m2 background irradiance).
 That was enough (with a minor contribution from roof shingle emission) to raise the siding temperature to 166°F and cause distortion.